kikikimi/kimi-book/ReadMe.txt

-This is Kimberly Disher's Lab4.
+This is Kimberly Disher's Lab5.

 Output files -
-test_output.txt (console/system.err output)
+test_output.txt (server and client console output)

 Input files -
+Used when starting a Server:
 automobile.txt (config for a auto Model). automobile2.txt (different config for an auto Model).

+Used for uploading from a Client: automobile.properties auto2.properties

-Added for Lab 4
+Added for Lab 5
-Lab 4 adds capabilities for threading and scaling.
-Method named updateOptionName2 includes a short wait to make object locking more noticeable.
-Interface ScaleThread in package scale -- extends Runnable Class EditOptions in package scale -- extends ProxyAuto, implements ScaleThread to use threading
+Lab 5 adds client/server capabilities in new packages "client" and "server."
+The CarModelOptionsIO class in client can upload a properties file, and receive an Model object to configure and then display.
+The ModelServer class in server can receive and interpret some commands,
+send a Model object over a socket connection and receive a properties object over a connection.

-Updated Classes for Lab 4
+Updates for Lab 5
-ProxyAuto -- added method waitUpdateOptionValue to call updateOptionName2 so that the synchronized methods can be demonstrated
-			on a human time scale without altering the non-demonstration path of operations in the class.

-Model -- added synchronized keyword to public methods that change data members in Model, Option and OptionSet.
-		 added method updateOptionName2 to add a sleep() and not change the operations of the original updateOptionName.
+The FileIO class includes a new method, parseProperties().
+ProxyAuto and the CanCreateModel interface call it via a new buildAuto();
+Model's toStringWChoices() now supports printing only the option choice per each option set.

-The driver with main is located at src/tester/driver4.java.
+The "drivers" with main is located at src/client/CarModelOptionsIO.java and
+	src/server/ModelServer.java.
-The design diagram is Lab4Diagram.jpg
+The design diagram is Lab5Diagram.jpg

 ---------

+Main changes from Lab 4 -demonstrates capabilities for threading and scaling, data changing methods in Model are synchronized.
-Main Changes from Lab 3 - added a LinkedHashMap to handle a group of Model Object in ProxyAuto.
+Main changes from Lab 3 - added a LinkedHashMap to handle a group of Model Object in ProxyAuto.
 Changed _optset in Model and
 		_options in OptionSet to ArrayLists from simple arrays.

 Here are errors and codes added in Lab 2: